Mka0207/DayZ-Bed-Respawning/README.md

 Now if all things were done correctly, simply mount the mod, copy the key into the key folder and restart the server then you should be good to go!

 ### How to use :
-After placing a "Single Bed Kit", the position will be saved so you respawn there after death.
+After placing a "Single Bed Kit" from Base_Storage or any sleeping bag from MunghardsItempack, the position will be saved so you spawn there after death.
 Placing a bed kit after you already have one will just overwrite the previous bed respawn location.
-If the bed is deconstructed then you cannot respawn there.
+If the bed is deconstructed then you cannot spawn there.
 Beds are loaded/saved from a text file.

-Positions / Guids of placed beds are stored in the servers profile folder under the filename "BedData.txt".
+Positions / Guids / Config of placed beds are stored in the servers profile folder under the directory name "BedRespawn".
+BedDataConfig.txt can be edited to turn certain items on or off as respawn capable items, meaning you don't have to allow "Single Bed Kit" as a spawning location if you don't want.
+Example : 0 = off and 1 = on.

 ### Disclaimer : Any repacking / reuploading / modifying of this github code is prohibited.